 A Custodianship Policy provides a means of accountability for the production and delivery of reliable geospatial information.
 A Data Custodianship Policy and Guidelines provide advice on the principles of custodianship and the responsibilities of custodians for the management of information products.
 They can include responsibilities for end-users when acquiring and using information.
 Guidelines are generally based on experience and simply reflect good practice, convention and convenience.

-A custodian has the responsibility for data which includes security and privacy.
 There are significant advantages to be gained through having a Data Custodianship Policy, as it provides a means of accountability for the production and delivery of reliable geospatial information.
 For government agencies, this means being recognized as the authoritative source of the information.
-For end-users this means increased confidence in the accuracy, completeness and currency of government information.
-The data Custodianship Policy and Guidelines should follow the F.A.I.R. principles of Findability, Accessibility, Interoperability, and Reusability for scientific data management and stewardship (Wilkinson et al, 2016).
+For endusers this means increased confidence in the accuracy, completeness and currency of government information.